FloatyMonkey/slang-rs/README.md

 ### Static linking

 Use the `static` feature to link statically slang and its dependencies.
-When compiling, you'll need these additional environment variables:
+When compiling, you'll need this additional environment variable:

 - `SLANG_EXTERNAL_DIR`: typically set to '[<slang_source_directory>](https://github.com/shader-slang/slang)/build/external'
-- `LIBSTDCPP_PATH`: to link with libstdc++.

 ## Credits